vaishnavprachi98/technical-interviews/algorithms_datastructures/dynamic_programming/README.md

 It can be used in problems where:
 - the optimal solution to the problem can be constructed from the optimal solution of sub problems.

 This pretty much means the problem can be broken down in a divide and conquer like method where if you can solve the basic naive case you can propagate values up to solve more complex cases.
 - the problem has overlapping sub problems.

 This means there are repeated states in the problem that we can use DP to avoid re-computing.
+- We only care about what we can do from the current sate, not how we got there.

+This means that we don't care about the history at all.
+We do not care about we got to the current state, only how well we can do from the current state.
+This is helpful for identifying what states are important that we should include into our recursion.
+So the question becomes how well can we do from our current state.

 > Dynamic programming is all about ordering your computations in a way that you avoid recalculating duplicate work.
-You have a main problem (the root of your tree of subproblems), and subproblems (subtrees).
-The subproblems typically repeat and overlap.
+You have a main problem (the root of your tree of sub problems), and sub problems (subtrees).
+The sub problems typically repeat and overlap.

 ## Approaches.